CathyC93/liftoff-wiki/Week-5.md

 # Next Week
-If students haven't passed live coding remind them to practice problems on sites like hackerrank, leetcode, or codewars.
+If students haven't passed live coding, remind them to practice problems on sites like hackerrank, leetcode, or codewars.
 They will have a chance to make up their live coding grade either with you, the course manager, or the instructor.
 Students should keep working towards completing user stories.

 # Weekly Reminders
 Remind students to commit their work regularly as they complete user stories (each student in your group should have completed at least a user story by now).
 Also, remind them to keep working towards user stories.
 Again, as it's a group project, it's a great idea to pair students together to work towards user stories.